MikaCybertron/Guna-and-Siticone-UI-Cracked/README.md

 ### Performance

-I tried to make sure it wasn't eating up computer resources, I made it sleep 3 seconds each time it checks for Guna or Siticone.
+I tried to make sure it wasn't eating up computer resources while also making the patching as fast a possible.
-Max time it can take to patch a framework is about 3 seconds.
-(Better than 15).
+It uses 2-4% CPU usage while running which tbh is to high for me and I want to lower it in the future.
+Every 300MS it will search for Rider/VS and attempt to patch Guna or Siticone if they're found.